Dear friend of press freedom,

 Here are some of the most important stories we’re following from the U.S. and around the world.
 If you enjoy reading this newsletter, please forward it to friends and family.
 If someone has forwarded you this newsletter, please subscribe here.

-FPF is hiring!
+We posted two new jobs at FPF this week.
 The Daniel Ellsberg Chair on Government Secrecy, established in honor of the legendary Pentagon Papers whistleblower who co-founded FPF, will lead the national fight against excessive government secrecy — the root cause of so many press freedom and democracy issues.
-We’re also looking for a summer intern for our advocacy team who will help us relentlessly advocate for the First Amendment and the protection of press freedom and whistleblowers.
+And our Social Media Editor will help ensure that FPF’s advocacy campaigns, digital security expertise, technology projects, and press freedom reporting achieve maximum visibility and reach.